school510587/BrlIMEHelper/readme.md

 #### "Braille Keys" and "Ignored Keys"
 Users can determine positions of braille dots, braille space, and ignored (reserved) keys for braille keyboard simulation in BrlIMEHelper settings dialog.
 Braille keyboard simulation is automatically disabled when either of the "Braille Keys" or the "Ignored Keys" edit control is focused.
 Exact 9 braille keys are required, but number of ignored keys is unlimited.
 If a key appears in both options, "Braille Keys" takes precedence.
 After entering all key positions by single computer keyboard strokes, `[Apply]` or `[OK]` button press is necessary to take effect.
 Occasionally, the "Braille Keys" option may not fully work, because simultaneous transmission of some key commands is unsupported by internal design of your computer (or notebook) keyboard.
 Please change your configuration to find a set of feasible braille keys.

-#### Free all non-braille keys during braille keyboard simulation in IME alphanumeric mode
+#### Free all non-braille keys during braille keyboard simulation in IME alphanumeric input mode
-If checked, all keys, except the braille keys, are ignored during braille keyboard simulation in IME alphanumeric mode.
+If checked, all keys, except the braille keys, are ignored during braille keyboard simulation in IME alphanumeric input mode.

 #### Keyboard Mapping
-The option corresponds to the configuration of keyboard layout in IME native mode.
+The option corresponds to the configuration of keyboard layout in IME native input mode.

 #### Allow dot-by-dot braille input via numpad during braille keyboard simulation
 If checked, the user can input braille cells dot by dot via the numpad with Num Lock on.